Kwanele-hub/kwanele-1906/_posts/2020-03-10-How-javascript-is treating-me.md

 ---
-layout:
+layout: post
-type: "How javascript is treating me"
+type: "how javascript is treating me"
-date: 2020-03-10
+date: '2020-03-10'
 ---

 ##How javascript is treating me.